19hours/sg-statutes/Acts/State Courts Act.md

 ### Criminal jurisdiction of Magistrates’ Courts

-51\.—(1) Subject to subsection (2), a Magistrate’s Court shall have the jurisdiction and powers conferred on it by the Criminal Procedure Code (Cap.
-68) and any other written law.
+51\.—(1) Subject to subsection (2), a Magistrate’s Court exercising criminal jurisdiction shall have —

+(a) the jurisdiction and powers conferred on it by the Criminal Procedure Code (Cap.
+68) and any other written law; and

-[15/93]
+(b) without prejudice to the generality of paragraph (a), the power to order medical examination of a person who is an accused in any criminal proceedings where the physical or mental condition of the person is relevant to any matter in question in the proceedings.

+[31/2010 wef 01/01/2011]

 (2) The criminal jurisdiction of a Magistrate’s Court shall be exercisable where the offence is committed —